rudymatela/extrapolate/README.md

 [![Extrapolate Build Status][build-status]][build-log]
 [![Extrapolate on Hackage][hackage-version]][extrapolate-on-hackage]

-Extrapolate is a property-based testing library capable of reporting generalized counter-examples.
+Extrapolate is a property-based testing library for Haskell capable of reporting generalized counter-examples.

 Example